 What are the advantages of leaving your money in a 401(k)?
 Large 401(k) plans negotiate competitively priced investment options that you might not get with an IRA.
 Or you anticipate getting a job at another corporation soon and decide to leave it there until you can transfer it.
 Older workers have another reason.
 If you lose a job at 55 or older, you can make penalty-free withdrawals from a 401(k) even before age 59½.
 You can't do that with an IRA.
 However, you can't add any further money to the 401(k) once you stop working at the company [source: Fidelity].

-For lots more retirement investment and planning tips, check out the related HowStuffWorks links on the next page.
+For lots more retirement investment and planning tips, check out the related HowStuffWorks links below.